Search Strategies

 Default search strategy

-If no search strategy is specified to the resolver, Choco 4 will rely on the default one (defined by a defaultSearch
+If no search strategy is specified to the resolver, Choco-solver will rely on the default one (defined by a defaultSearch in Search).

 The default search strategy splits variables according to their type and defines specific search strategies for each type that are sequentially applied: